ihsn/SDCPractice/measure_risk.rst

    damaging should disclosure occur as a result of identity disclosure based on identifying variables.

 These classifications of variables depend partially on the availability of external datasets that might contain information that, when combined with the current data, could lead to disclosure.
 The identification and classification of variables as quasi-identifiers depends, amongst others, on the availability of information in external datasets.
 An important step in the SDC process is to define a list of possible disclosure scenarios based on how the quasi-identifiers might be combined with each other and information in external datasets and then treating the data to prevent disclosure.
-We discuss disclosure scenarios in more detail in `Disclosure scenarios`_.
+We discuss disclosure scenarios in more detail in the section `Disclosure scenarios`_.

 For the SDC process, it is also useful to further classify the quasi-identifiers into **categorical**, **continuous** and